Evaluate skill quality using scenarios

 Direct link to results

-tessl eval view-results <id>
+tessl eval view <id>

 View a specific eval run

-tessl eval view-results --last
+tessl eval view --last

 List last eval run with IDs and status